 SECOND SCRIPTURE READING

-You can listen to Pastor Leia’s sermon, “Those Who Dream Keep Awake,” here.
+You can listen to Pastor Leia’s sermon, “Those Who Dream Are Not Alone,” here.

 PRAYERS OF THE PEOPLE (Roger Gench)

-We prayer all these things in the name of Jesus Christ, who taught us to pray saying…
+We pray all these things in the name of Jesus Christ, who taught us to pray saying…

 THE LORD’S PRAYER

 Our Father, who art in heaven, hallowed be thy name, thy kingdom come, thy will be done, on earth as it is in heaven.
 Give us this day our daily bread.
 And forgive us our debts, as we forgive our debtors.
 And lead us not into temptation, but deliver us from evil.
 For thine is the kingdom, and the power, and the glory, forever.
 Amen.

 1 It came upon the midnight clear,

 from angels bending near the earth,

 “Peace on the earth, good will to all,